-Expansion features are on tap for the 2021-22 Alaska Symphony of Seafood event, with salmon and whitefish product categories, in addition to retail, food service and beyond the plate.
+Expansion features are on tap for the 2021-22 Alaska Symphony of Seafood, with salmon and whitefish product categories, in addition to retail, food service and beyond the plate.

-The annual competition, which began in 1994, was on hiatus in 2020 due to the ongoing coronavirus pandemic but is coming back in person under current health and safety guidelines, said Julie Decker, executive director of the Alaska Fisheries Development Foundation.
+The annual competition, which began in 1994, took a hiatus in 2020 because of the ongoing coronavirus pandemic, but will be back in person under current health and safety guidelines, said Julie Decker, executive director of the Alaska Fisheries Development Foundation.

 Special awards for this year’s competition include the grand prize, Seattle People’s Choice, Juneau People’s Choice and the new Bristol Bay Choice, sponsored by the Bristol Bay Regional Seafood Development Association, the Symphony’s new major sponsor.